-The MSc in Artificial Intelligence is a taught postgraduate course aimed at graduates in disciplines with a large mathematics component, such as Mathematics, Physics and some types of Engineering.
+The MSc Artificial Intelligence is a taught postgraduate course aimed at graduates in disciplines with a large mathematics component.
+These include, but are not limited to: mathematics; physics; some types of engineering; or mathematical economics.
 To apply, it is not necessary to have studied computer science previously.

-The course will enable graduates to master the mathematical skills to understand and implement modern statistical machine learning methods, to master the logical foundations of AI, to master a variety of current AI and machine learning techniques and develop insight into problems involved in their application, to develop the ability to evaluate the effectiveness of particular implementations, to develop the ability to deal with real-world data and scenarios and to apply and adjust techniques to realistic applications.
-Through an intensive module on python programming with a focus on AI applications, and the use of python in other modules on machine learning, the degree will also enable students to graduate as skilled AI programmers.
+The course will enable graduates to acquire the mathematical skills for understanding and implementing modern statistical machine learning methods, to master the logical foundations of AI, to become well-versed in a variety of current AI and machine learning techniques and develop insight into problems involved in their application, to develop the ability to evaluate the effectiveness of particular implementations, to develop the ability to deal with real-world data and scenarios, and to apply and adjust techniques to realistic applications.
+Through an intensive module on Python programming with a focus on AI applications, and the use of Python in other modules on machine learning, the degree will also enable students to graduate as skilled AI programmers.

-If you have further questions regarding the degree which are not answered here or elsewhere on the website, please contact the admissions tutor for the MSc in Artificial Intelligence at firstname.lastname@example.org.
+If you have further questions regarding the degree which are not answered here or elsewhere on the website, please contact the admissions team for the MSc in Artificial Intelligence at firstname.lastname@example.org.

 Artificial Intelligence in the Department of Computing